openworm/openworm_docs/background.rst

 History
 =======
-Established in January 2011 and in just 2 years of activity, OpenWorm has built a community of highly-motivated and highly-skilled individuals and coordinated their work.
-The community has produced regular scientific publications making extensive use of scientific research published through open access, proving the validity of the open science approach taken.
+Established in January 2011, OpenWorm has since that time built a community of highly-motivated and highly-skilled individuals and coordinated their work.
+This community has produced scientific publications making use of scientific research published through open access, helping to show the validity of the open science approach we have taken.

+:ref:`Please visit here <full_history.md>` for a more extensive history of the project.

-More information is available on :ref:`the past history of releases the project has done <releases>`
+More information is available on :ref:`the past history of OpenWorm releases <releases>`.

 Why do this?
 ============